By: Susan Dugdale | Last modified: 04-19-2021

 Open with an attention getter followed by introducing who you are talking about.

 Provide a context (setting) for accomplishments and obstacles.
 This validates your choice:- explains why you chose whom you did.

 Outline their impact on yourself and/or others.
 This is an opportunity to tell the stories highlighting the qualities you revere.

 What has been learnt as a result of their influence?

 What will you and others value and carry forward?

 Restatement or summary of key points ending positively.

-Related links to help you prepare - browse quotations, read a poem or sample eulogies, and find out more about writing a funeral or commemorative speech:
+Browse quotations, read a poem or sample eulogies, and if you wish, find out more about writing a funeral or commemorative speech.